 - The key is to build a basic foundation as a starting point, and then adjust as you go.
 Not big massive changes and jumping from plan to plan, but just assessing daily and weekly what worked well, and from there adapting the areas that aren't.
 Don't sabotage what is likely working because you 'saw', 'read' or 'heard' something.
 There is no issue in keeping an open mind and continuing to learn, but constantly taking every single thing you read as gospel is going to leave you in a world of confusion and overwhelm.
 It's all about patience, consistency and what you know you can stick with for the long haul.

 - I personally eat all the macro-nutrients and food groups, and follow a balanced approach that works for ME, fits into my daily life, and ensures I feel my best.
 I don’t however eat red meat, and only very occasionally will have some fish if my body needs it.
-I choose a more plant-based approach due to both a combination of preference, in that I don’t like the taste of meat or how I feel on those foods, and some part ethical.
-I am not vegan.
+I choose a more plant-based approach due to both a combination of preference, in that I don’t like the taste of meat or how I feel on those foods, and also for ethical reasons.
+I am not full vegan.
 I balance my portions and I am sensible with all food groups and 'how much I eat'.
 I eat carbs when and where they best fit into my daily schedule and based on how I feel.
 I simply go with what I feel like eating and make sure I have a sensible portion.
 I have a basic ‘foundation’ schedule of how I eat and what I eat, but I don’t get concerned or stressed if some days it just doesn’t work out that way.

 - If a coach or person is suggesting to not eat a particular food or food group then that is most likely because they may have their own reasons, personal opinion, or interpretation of research that they have done or studied.
 I honestly can't comment on what other people do or say, aside from we all have to decide what is best for our own bodies.
 This really applies to everything in life.
 In the case of nutrition, like I said, some don't like to eat dairy, some do.
 Some don't like to eat meat, some do.
 Some count calories or macro's and track their food intake, some don’t etc. It is simply a personal choice.
 I believe we can eat all food groups (aside from any intolerance's and allergies) and it is more about portion control and meeting your nutritional needs.